 As a result, those who use it should make sure they’re maximizing the points and rewards they earn for Uber rides.

 In this post I wanted to look at a few strategies to save money and maximize points with Uber.
-First let’s look at the best credit cards for Uber purchases, and then we’ll look at other ways to save money with Uber.
+First let’s look at the best credit cards for rideshare purchases, and then we’ll look at other ways to save money with Uber.